dpspcghst/c-sharp/README.md

 * Only The Evens!
   * The program you are given takes 5 numbers as input and stores them in an array.
 Complete the program to go through the array and output the the sum of even numbers.

+* Array To Table
+  * Complete the program to output this array in the form of a table (without separation):
+    * 123
+    * 456
+    * 789